-I parked in a parking lot that is on the south side of the lake.
-I had a Fujifilm X-T3 camera with a Canon EF 100-400 mm f/4.5-5.6L IS II lens attached with a Fringer EF-FX Pro.
-I had this setup resting on a bean bag draped over the open window of my pickup.
+I set up my Fujifilm X-T3 camera with a Canon EF 100-400 mm f/4.5-5.6L IS II lens and a Fringer EF-FX Pro, and parked in the south side of the lake.
+With my camera resting on a bean bag draped over the open window of my pickup, I was ready to capture the essence of this historic tower and the surrounding wilderness.

 - AV Mode